matteoferla/Display-of-preset-Rosetta-NCAAs/README.md

 A cool detail is that for once I am not using PyMOL.
 In fact, the line `pyrosetta.rosetta.core.pose.make_pose_from_sequence(pose, 'A', 'fa_standard')` generates the pose from scratch.

+The `fix_bond_order` method has a problem with tryptophans due to a valence of 5 carbon.
+Makes sense though.

 ## Gallery

 <table>